 How Long Does Fentanyl Stay in Your System?

-Fentanyl stays in the system for varying amounts of time depending on the formulation.
-In general, it will take five half-lives for a drug to clear the body.
+Fentanyl stays in the system for varying amounts of time, depending on the formulation.
+Generally, a drug will take five half-lives to clear the body.
 Fentanyl patches have a half-life of about 34 hours, so they will stay in the system for approximately seven days.

 Fentanyl Overdose